huaweicloud/terraform-provider-huaweicloud/docs/resources/cph_server.md

  This parameter is mandatory when you create a shared bandwidth.

 * `size` - (Optional, Int) The bandwidth (Mbit/s).
+  The valid value is range from `1` to `2,000`.
   This parameter is mandatory for a dedicated bandwidth.

 * `charge_mode` - (Optional, String) Which the bandwidth used by the CPH server is billed.
  This parameter is mandatory for a dedicated bandwidth.